-Join Garrick Chow for an in-depth discussion in this video Importing from a CD, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Importing from a CD, part of Learning iTunes 12.

 - [Voiceover] Alright, let's take a look at how we…import music from an audio CD into our iTunes Library.…Before we do so, I wanna recommend that before you insert…a CD into your computer, you make sure…you're connected to the Internet.…As I previously mentioned, iTunes is gonna take a look…at the CD, and connect to the CDDB, the online CD database,…and try to figure out which CD…you just inserted into your computer.…And, that way it will automatically add…the artist's name, song title, name of the album,…and often times the genre and other information as well.…And, that way you don't have to enter…all that information manually.…If you're on a computer without an Internet connection,…or if iTunes can't find your CD's information,…I'll be showing you how to manually…enter information in the next movie.…